 You shouldn’t forget about your teeth, however.
 They’re not there simply to help you look good.
 If you don’t look after them, they can affect your appearance while increasing the risk of certain conditions.

-It’s worth seeing a local orthodontist regularly to ensure that your teeth and mouth are taken care of.
+It’s worth seeing a local orthodontist regularly and conducting orthodontics in reading when necessary to ensure that your teeth and mouth are taken care of.
 They can also help you improve your oral health, if needed.

 Nobody wants to end up losing their teeth, especially when they’re young.
 Putting the time into preventing this is recommended.